 Stage III.
 Stage III NSCLC has spread to the point that surgery or radiation therapy alone is usually not enough to cure the disease for most people.
 Patients with stage III disease also have a high risk of the cancer returning, either in the same place or distantly, even after successful surgery or radiation therapy.
 For this reason, doctors generally do not recommend immediate surgery, and sometimes suggest chemotherapy before surgery.

 After chemotherapy, patients with stage III NSCLC may still have surgery, especially if chemotherapy is effective in shrinking the cancer.
 However, some patients with stage III NSCLC do not receive surgery.
 Instead, they may be given a combination of chemotherapy and radiation therapy.
-The chemotherapy may be given either before or at the same time as the radiation therapy.
+Chemotherapy may be given either before or at the same time as the radiation therapy.
 This method has shown to improve the ability of radiation therapy to shrink the cancer and to lower the risk of the cancer returning.

 Chemotherapy given at the same time as radiation therapy is more effective than chemotherapy given before radiation therapy, but causes more side effects.
 Patients who have received both chemotherapy and radiation therapy for stage III disease may still go on to have surgery.
 However, there is debate among doctors whether surgery is needed for patients when radiation therapy has worked well, and if radiation therapy is needed in patients whose cancer disappears after chemotherapy.